Iwasawa Decomposition for Lie Superalgebras: Introduction

+Observe that it is possible for both $\theta$ and $\delta\circ\theta$ to admit Iwasawa decompositions; indeed, in many cases these involutions are conjugate to one another, for example any involution of $\a\b(1|3)$ satisfies this.

-In sections 2 we recall the definition of finite GRRSs, state the classification of finite irreducible GRRSs, and prove a few facts we will need later on about them.
-In section 3 we introduce automorphisms of GRRSs and prove \cref{main_grs_thm}.
-Section 4 interprets the results from section 3 into statements about centralizers of tori proving \cref{main_thm}.
-Section 5 proves \cref{main_thm_iwasawa} and describes certain supersymmetric pairs that fit into our framework.
-Finally in section 6 we take a brief look at restricted root systems that arise from supersymmetric pairs, discuss their general properties and how relate them to the work of Sergeev and Veselov in \cite{sergeev2004deformed}.
+Finally, let us summarize the contents of the paper.
+In Section 2 we recall the definition of finite GRRSs, state the classification of finite irreducible GRRSs, and prove a few facts we will need later on about them.
+In Section 3 we introduce automorphisms of GRRSs and prove Theorem \ref{main_grs_thm}.
+Section 4 applies the results from Section 3 to prove Theorem \ref{main_thm}.
+Section 5 proves Theorem \ref{main_thm_iwasawa} and describes supersymmetric pairs that fit into our framework.
+In Section 6 we study restricted root systems that arise from supersymmetric pairs, discuss their general properties, and relate them to the work of Sergeev and Veselov in \cite{sergeev2004deformed}.
+Finally, the appendix classifies all supersymmetric pairs of $\a\g(1|2)$ and $\a\b(1|3)$.